 But we are the sum of all the moments of our lives—all that is ours is in them: we cannot escape or conceal it.
 If the writer has used the clay of life to make his book, he has only used what all men must, what none can keep from using.
 Fiction is not fact, but fiction is fact selected and understood, fiction is fact arranged and charged with purpose.

 This is true for nonfiction as well.
 When doing research for my books on King James and William Tyndale, I think subconsciously, or perhaps consciously, I was looking for resonance . . . some spark of life between me and James Stuart, between me and William Tyndale, some reflection of myself, however remote.
 And I was not disappointed.
 It was my way “in.”
 They both held up a mirror of a kind.
 James with his wide and magnificent contradictions, William Tyndale with his lifelong love affair with the English language.
 To maintain the integrity of these biographies I remained as aloof as I could, what Wolfe calls the “middle distance.”
 But an investment of self is not only inevitable, it makes for a better book.

 I just hope I can get all that on a cover.
-But now, ASK FOR ME TOMORROW: a probable history: a novel by David Teems.
+But now, ASK FOR ME TOMORROW: A Novel by David Teems.